Trump Seeks More Border Wall Funding In New Budget

 Congress largely ignored previous Trump budgets, even when Republicans were in full control.
 That's practically certain to happen now that House Democrats have a shared grip on the purse strings.

-"President Trump hurt millions of Americans and caused widespread chaos when he recklessly shut down the government to try to get his expensive and ineffective wall, which he promised would be paid for by Mexico," House Speaker Nancy Pelosi said in a joint statement with Senate Democratic leader Chuck Schumer.
-"The same thing will repeat itself if he tries this again.
-We hope he learned his lesson."
+"What the administration is saying is we need to spend a lot more in defense, but things like education and job training and environmental protection and infrastructure are unimportant for the nation's well-being," said Sharon Parrott, a senior fellow at the left-leaning Center on Budget and Policy Priorities.
+"I think most in Congress are going to reject that formulation, and I certainly don't think it is one that is in the best interest of the American people."

-While the president's budget is unlikely to be implemented, the document does carry some weight as a signal of Trump's desires, including money to expand barriers along the U.S. border with Mexico.
+While the president's budget is unlikely to be implemented, the document does carry some weight as a signal of Trump's priorities.
+In addition to building the border wall, the administration wants to impose work requirements on programs such as food stamps, housing assistance and Medicaid.

-"We have a crisis down there," White House adviser Larry Kudlow said on Fox News Sunday.
-"The whole issue of the wall and border security is of paramount importance."

-Kudlow dismissed concerns with the federal budget deficit, which has ballooned as a result of the GOP tax cuts and increased government spending.

-"I don't think good growth policies have to obsess necessarily about the budget deficits and so forth," Kudlow said.
+"We can help low-income families and end dependency on government benefits by strengthening work requirements," Vought said.

+In passing the Farm Bill last year, Congress rejected the idea of adding work requirements to food stamps.
+But the administration is working to impose the requirements on its own.

-The deficit in the past fiscal year was $779 billion, or 3.9 percent of GDP.
-The budget projects that the deficit will exceed 5 percent of GDP this year — unusually high for a country not mired in recession or widespread war.
+Trump promised during his presidential campaign to balance the federal budget.
+But instead, the deficit has ballooned on his watch as a result of increased spending and the GOP tax cut.
+The White House projects that the deficit will exceed 5 percent of GDP this year — unusually high for a country not mired in recession or widespread war.
+And despite the administration's rosy economic forecast, the red ink is expected to keep flowing long after Trump leaves office.

-The White House doesn't forecast a balanced budget at any point during Trump's presidency, even with rosy projections for economic growth.
-The budget anticipates growth of 3.2 percent in the coming year, considerably stronger than most outside forecasters, and stronger than the U.S. achieved in 2018.
+"Even under really heroic economic assumptions, the savings in this budget aren't enough to put us on a really sustainable path," said Maya MacGuineas of the Committee for a Responsible Federal Budget.
+"It would still have very large budget deficits at a time when the administration is assuming very strong economic performance."